michelson/chaskiq-newsletters/README.md

 end
 ```

-read more about heroku, vps installs, amazon integration and more in our wiki page https://github.com/michelson/chaskiq/wiki
+read more about heroku and vps installs, Amazon integration and more in our wiki page https://github.com/michelson/chaskiq/wiki

 # TODO:

-+ search items.
++ api support.
-+ improve mail editor.
++ search items (lists, campaign , metrics).
-+ styles on panel.
++ improve mail editor (support for ).
-+ more reportery.
++ more insighfull reportery.
-+ scheduled deliveries.
++ scheduled deliveries via (sidetiq or whenever).
-+ send to list segments.
++ send to many lists in one campaign and send to list segments.

-Miguel Michelson Martinez.
+Miguel Michelson Martinez. released under MIT.